jimhigson/oboe.js/writing/main/5_Implementation.md

 and execute the imported source, passing any exported items to the given callback.
 For non-trivial applications loading each dependency individually over AJAX is intended only for debugging because making so many requests is slow.
-For efficient delivery Require also has the `optimise` command which concatenates an application into a single file by using static analysis to deduce a workable source order.
-Because the `require` function may be called from anywhere, this is undecidable in the general case so Require falls back to lazy loading.
+For efficient delivery Require provides the `optimise` command which concatenates an application into a single file by using static analysis to deduce a workable source order.
+Because the `require` function may be called from anywhere, this is undecidable in the general case so when a safe concatenation order cannot be found Require falls back to lazy loading.
 In practice this isn't a problem because imports are generally not subject to branching.
-For larger webapps lazy loading is a feature because it speeds up the initial page load.
-The technique of *Asynchronous Module Definition* (AMD) intentionally imports rarely-loaded modules in response to events;
+For larger webapps lazy loading is actually a feature because it speeds up the initial page load.
+The technique of *Asynchronous Module Definition*, AMD intentionally imports rarely-loaded modules in response to events;
 by resisting static analysis the dependant Javascript will not be downloaded until it is needed.
 AMD is mostly of interest to applications with a central hub but also some rarely used parts.
 For example, most